Skip to main content

 How Agile teams use Planning Poker for accessibility

 Agile teams often estimate using Planning Poker.
-It’s not as mathematically explicit as PERT, but it follows the same principle: use a group’s collective experience to estimate uncertainty.
+It is not as mathematically explicit as PERT, but it follows the same principle: use a group’s collective experience to estimate uncertainty.

-Planning Poker can work well for accessibility when the team has shared reference points.
-The key is to avoid estimating purely on the text of the issue and instead estimate on:
+Planning Poker works well for accessibility when the team has shared reference points.
+The key is to avoid estimating on the text of the issue alone.
+Instead, estimate on how many components are impacted, whether the issue touches shared patterns, whether it requires design plus development plus QA verification, and whether regression testing is needed across pages.

-Without these reference points, planning poker becomes a “confidence contest.”
+Without those reference points, planning poker becomes a confidence contest.
 With them, it becomes a reliable estimation practice.

 From fixing issues to preventing them

-Here’s the long-term payoff: estimation discipline teaches prevention.
+The long-term payoff of estimation discipline is prevention.

-The more teams estimate accessibility work, the more they notice patterns: the same failures, the same root causes, the same “expensive” types of issues.
+The more teams estimate accessibility work, the more they notice patterns: the same failures, the same root causes, the same types of issues that cost the most to fix late.

 Share this insight